For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 “It was a peaceful, simply normal family life,” Kateryna said.

-It was Valentine’s Day 2022 when Artem received a call to combat alert.
-He’d be on continuous duty, no longer coming home in the evenings.
+On Valentine’s Day 2022, Artem received a call to combat alert.
 Kateryna didn’t think much of it, even with escalating tensions amid Russia’s military buildup on the border.

 The last time Artem was home was Feb.
 23. He asked Kateryna’s friend to come over and stay with her.
 It was unusual — he didn’t want her to be alone.
 But, Kateryna said, “I never imagined that a war on such a scale would unfold.”

 In the early hours of Feb.
-24, Kateryna was startled by Timur’s sudden cries, swiftly followed by a powerful blast, she said, “like almost every Ukrainian who woke up then to the sound of explosions.”
+24, Kateryna was startled by Timur’s sudden cries, swiftly followed by a powerful blast.

-Nervous and in a state of shock, she managed to dial Atem.
+In shock, she called Artem.
 Already on duty at sea, he instructed her to gather her belongings and head to her parents’ village nearby.
-He was worried about the power of the Russian ships, she said, and feared there’d be fighting in Berdiansk.

 She did as Artem said, and that evening they spoke again.